The Prime Minister of India:Power and Functions

-3. Prime Minister determines that which department will be given to which minister and he can also change the allotted department of any Minister.
+2. Prime Minister determines which department will be given to which minister and he can also change the allotted department of any Minister.

-5. He can ask any minster to resign or advise the president to dismiss him in case of differences of opinion.
+4. He can ask any minister to resign or advise the president to dismiss him in case of differences of opinion.

-Note : If the Prime Minister resigns from his post or dies, then other ministers can’t do any work, that means the Council of Ministers dissolve itself with the death/resignation of the Prime Minister.
+Note: If the Prime Minister resigns from his post or dies, then other ministers can’t do any work, which means the Council of Ministers dissolves itself with the death/resignation of the Prime Minister.

 Rights in relation to appointments:

-The Prime Minister has the right to give advice to president in relation to the appointment of the following officers:
+The Prime Minister has the right to give advice to the President in relation to the appointment of the following officers:

 2. Attorney-General of India

 4. President of the Union Public Service Commission and its members

 5. Election Commissioners